polirritmico/telescope-lazy-plugins.nvim/README.md

 > [lazy.nvim](https://github.com/folke/lazy.nvim) configurations.

 ⚡ Simply search the plugin name and open its configuration at the corresponding line.

 No matter if the config is in a unique file, grouped in the same file with other plugins configs, grouped in a big table or splitted across multiple plugin dependencies.

 ⚡ No more head overload trying to remember in which file you changed that plugin option or searching through files to check for overlapping configs.

-⚡ Add custom entries for your special needs like config distributions, custom configurations files or custom utilities.
+⚡ Add custom entries for your special needs.

+For example to access the configuration file of a config distributions, custom configurations files or custom utilities.

 ⚡ Quickly execute builtin actions on the selected entry: